dennyzhang/challenges-kubernetes/README.md

 - Objective: Understand k8s cluster model
 - Requirements:
 ```
-1. Deploy 2 nodes k8s
+1. Deploy 2 nodes k8s.
+One as k8s master and worker roles, another with worker role
-2. Create a nginx service, with 3 instances
+2. Create a nginx service with 4 instances.
-3. Run performance test, meanwhile kill one or two nginx instace.
-Confirm the error rate is low.
-4. Avoid SPOF: Shutdown one node, make sure nginx service is still up and running
+3. Visit nginx service by loadbalancer
 ```
 - Main Tech:
 - See more: [Scenario-201](./Scenario-201)